 To make meringue, you really need a stand mixer.
 A hand mixer will do in a pinch, but be forewarned that your arm will get tired!

 Note: Depending on the type of bowl you use, it may take longer for the swiss meringue to cool.
-A stainless steel mixer bowl is best (they cool the fastest and are the most heatproof)!
+I have glass, stainless, and ceramic KitchenAid bowls and I've found the stainless cools fastest.

 Spread the meringue on top of the chilled sweet potato pie and use a culinary torch to toast the top of the meringue.